nsrr/shine-documentation/pages/README.md

 ## About

-Rise & SHINE (Sleep Health in Infancy & Early Childhood) is a longitudinal cohort study that examines infants’ sleep patterns between birth and 2 years, familial and environmental determinants of these patterns and their effect on accelerated weight gain over the first two years of life.
+Rise & SHINE (Sleep Health in Infancy & Early Childhood) is a longitudinal cohort study that examines infants’ sleep patterns between one month and 2 years, familial and environmental determinants of these patterns and their effect on accelerated weight gain over the first two years of life.
 Secondary outcomes include measures of executive functioning.

 Infants were enrolled from Massachusetts General Hospital (MGH) and eligibility criteria include:
 - Biologic and birthing mother-child
 - Mother is > 18 years old
-- Singleton birth, born at least 37 week gestation
+- Singleton birth, born at least 37 weeks gestation
 - Child will receive primary care from an MGH pediatric site,
 - Family lives within 40 miles of Boston and does not plan to move in the next year,
 - Able to speak English or Spanish,